dcnieho/SMITE/SMIbuffer/README.md

 .\vcpkg integrate install
 ```

 for the Python wrapper, first install the PsychoPy version you want to work with.
 The below is for PsychoPy version 3.2.4, 64bit, Python 3.6.6.
-Furthermore using vcpkg commit 7a14422290e7583c68ee290f7dbb5d61872a7a99.
-If your version of PsychoPy uses a different Python version, or the vcpkg port cmake file has changed, you may need to adapt the below accordingly.
+Furthermore using vcpkg commit `7a14422290e7583c68ee290f7dbb5d61872a7a99`.
+If your version of PsychoPy uses a different Python version, is installed in a different location, or the vcpkg port cmake file has changed, you may need to adapt the below accordingly.

 1. Determine the location of PsychoPy.
 For me it is: `C:/Program Files/PsychoPy3` (note the forward slashes)
 2. In your vcpkg directory, you need to edit some files.

    a.
 At `<vcpkg root>\ports\boost-python`, open the file `CONTROL`.
 Remove `, python3` from the `Build-Depends:` line.
 Save.

    b.
 At `<vcpkg root>\ports\boost-python`, open the file `portfile.cmake`.
 Apply the following patch

 ```diff
  )